fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 <div class="content">

-After the brief introduction to the main principles of TypeScript, we are now ready to start our journey towards becoming FullStack TypeScript developers.
+After the brief introduction to the main principles of TypeScript, we are now ready to start our journey toward becoming FullStack TypeScript developers.
 Rather than giving you a thorough introduction to all aspects of TypeScript, we will focus in this part on the most common issues that arise when developing express backends or React frontends with TypeScript.
 In addition to language features, we will also have a strong emphasis on tooling.